Posted on 29 March 2013.

 This project scores in the Developing range in Creativity & Innovation.
 Students were asked to design a product that informs others about the tribe they researched.
 The teacher recommended three different types of products which they could choose from.
 However, if the students thought another way would help them better communicate their information, they could present it to the teacher to be approved.

-Posted in Comm/Collab - App, Creativity - Dev, Critical Thinking - Dev, Elementary School, Info Fluency - Dev, Social Studies
+Posted in Comm/Collab - App, Creativity - Dev, Critical Thinking - Dev, Elementary School, Info Fluency - Dev, Lesson, Social Studies